Welcome

 • 11h00 - 11h30: Coffee break

-• 11h30 - 12h00: Jade Seguin (University of Geneva, Switzerland): TBA
+• 11h30 - 12h00: Jade Seguin (University of Geneva, Switzerland) / Mathias Pessiglione (Paris Brain Institute, France):

 • 12h00 - 12h30: Lieke van Lieshout (Donders Institute, Radboud University Nijmegen, Netherlands):

-12h30 - 14h – Lunch break
+12h30 - 14h00 - Lunch break

-14h00 - 16h30 – Talk Session 6
+14h00 - 16h30 - Talk session 6

 Emotions related to decision making - Chair: Julie Grèzes

-• 14h00 - 14h30: Agnes Moors (Katholieke Universiteit Leuven, Belgium):
+• 14h00 - 14h30: Agnes Moors (KU Leuven, Belgium):

 "Emotions as high-impact decisions: A goal-directed theory of behavior and affect"